 It takes several days to make each smoking pipe.
 Most of the time is spent on internal unnoticed but very important works that are the keystone of getting pleasure from the process of smoking a pipe.
 It’s a fine length adjustment of a mouthpiece tenon, removing drilling burrs, sanding of pipe shank and mouthpiece channels, polishing of mouthpiece channel, wide and deep lip bore chambering.

 Although these trivia are often ignored by pipe manufacturers I believe they are of the very last importance.
 The pipe with a smooth channel without burrs and dramatic narrowing and widening makes tobacco smoke drier, doesn’t gurgle and can be easily cleaned to dryness with a brush.
 A correct lip bore directs the smoke as a wide flat slow stream, not a thin fast jet that blisters a tongue.

-From a great variety of smoking pipe types and shapes I prefer classical straight models.
+From a great variety of smoking pipe shapes I prefer straight classic pipes.
 From time to time I make freehand ones.
-I especially like long-bowled pipes.
-But my favourite type is a so-called Canadian smoking pipe.
-I make them more often than other types.
-They are best-sellers.
-A modern nosewarmer pipes trend is a sealed book to me.
-My pipes are always of full length.
-Even if I am tasked to make a light pipe to smoke “between teeth” I usually prefer to reduce the weight rather than shorten the pipe.
+I especially like longshank pipes.
+But my favourite pipe shape is a Canadian.
+I make them more often than other shapes.
+And they are best-sellers.
+I don't understand modern trend to make nosewarmers, I hate short pipes.
+So my pipes are almost always full length.
+Even if I am tasked to make a light pipe for smoking in teeth, I usually prefer to reduce the weight rather than shorten the pipe.

-Considering that I make only a few smoking pipes a month I use the manufacture date as a marking.
-Each pipe has a special stamp showing the year, month and day of birth next to my maker’s mark.
+Considering that I make only a few smoking pipes a month I use the manufacture date as pipes ID.
+Each pipe has a special stamp showing the year, month and day of birth next to my maker’s stamp.